ChristopherAlphonse/portfolio/README.md

 Welcome to my portfolio!
 This site showcases my work as a software developer and serves as a way for potential clients or employers to learn more about me and my skills.

-# About Me

-I am a software developer with 1 year and 3 months of experience.
-My passion for software development started when I wrote my first Hello World program in HTML.
-Since then, I have gained a wide range of skills and expertise in various technologies and programming languages, including JavaScript, TypeScript, and React.

-I am always looking for new opportunities to create innovative software solutions and make a positive impact in the world.
-If you have a project that you think I might be a good fit for, please don't hesitate to reach out to me.

 ## Technologies and Dependencies

 This portfolio application is built with a variety of technologies and dependencies, including: